 Although risks are considerably lower when tying with someone very knowledgeable, some risk always remains, as bodies can be unpredictable.

-Radial nerve injury can result in limited ability to move ones hand or thumb for a few hours (mild cases) up to several weeks (extreme, rare cases).
+Radial nerve accidents can result in limited ability to move ones hand or thumb for a few hours (mild cases) up to several weeks (extreme, rare cases).

 Being in a suspension with a lot of weight loaded on the arms, while the hands are tied behind the back, contains the highest likelihood of triggering this sort of issue by far.
 Nonetheless, it is a greatly popular type of tie, and many people accept the risk in their wish to experience it.
 Doing so requires extra responsibility of checking the function of your hands during the session and communicating if something seems abnormal.